mtguerreiro/ocp/app/example_intro/readme.md

 Build the files and run the target (here, we're assuming you've opened this folder in Visual Studio Code - alternatively, you can just build with CMake if you don't want to use VS Code).

-Then, run the Python script `python_ex_template.py` with IDLE within the Python interpreter.
+Then, run the Python script `python_ex_template.py` with a Python interpreter (we use IDLE for this).

 Now, run `ocp.cs_get_number_controllers()` in the interpreter.
 The result should look like the following
 ```python